chrischow/wordle_solver/README.md

 ## Conclusion
 In this post, we showed that changing other pieces of a strategy, namely the (1) ranking algorithm and (2) decision rules for prioritising between solving vs. information collection affect what the "best" seed word is.
 The metric in question, be it the (a) average number of steps to reach a solution, (b) success rate, or (c) proportion of challenges solved within 3 steps, is important for determining what "best" means, and by extension, what the "best" seed word is.

-Based on these conclusions, we should not simply accept seed word recommendations that were generated based on outcomes (e.g. number of steps to reach a solution) from simulated games played with inhuman bots.
-A deeper dive is needed to identify words that work well regardless of who - or what - is using them.
+Based on these conclusions, we should not simply accept seed word recommendations that were generated based on outcomes from simulated games played with inhuman bots.
+A deeper dive is needed to identify words that work well regardless of who - or what - is using them and how the game is being played.